toknowjoyman/five-to-one/README.md

 # App Development

 ## todo-item
-A todo-item object has a title, a parent todo-item, and a list of children.
+A todo-item object has a title, a parent todo-item

 A todo-item may take the place of a goal, a primary task, or a subtask or subtask of subtask)